top of page

 Specifying Drop Length with MOSS Objects

 Because every MOSS luminaire is made to order, the cable drop can be specified to the exact centimetre required for a project.
-Interior architects should provide the finished floor-to-ceiling height and the desired light source hanging height in their commission brief.
+Interior architects should provide the finished floor-to-ceiling height and the desired pendant underside height above the task surface in their commission brief.
 MOSS will then calculate and manufacture the canopy, suspension cable, and electrical connection at the precise length needed.
 This eliminates the frustrating site compromise of cutting down excess cable or discovering that a standard drop is 20cm too short for a particular interior.
-Confirming the hanging height is part of the MOSS specification dialogue at the brief stage.